Neufund/ico-transparency-monitor/README.md

 9. Does smart contract handle other currencies in a trustless way?
 Does some smart contract store balance of those currencies? (it is like our EUR Token)

 10. Was smart contract code easy to read and properly commented?
-11. the ICO doing exactly the same what they say on their website ?
+11. Does the ICO doing exactly the same what they say on their website?

 ### Classes
 Using the collected data and answered questions an ico is given one of these states: